Frequently Asked Questions

 Do you give out medicines?

 No. We do not dispense medications.
 Certain medications are stocked in-house and administered on-site by licensed nurses on the order of our medical providers.
-For the most part, prescriptions for medications are printed, signed, and given to the student to be filled at a local pharmacy of their choice.
+For most patients, prescriptions are sent electronically to the local pharmacy of the patient's choice.

 What is Plan B?
 Is it hard to get?

 Plan B is the “morning after pill”.
 It is taken within 72 hours of unprotected sex to prevent an unplanned pregnancy.
-It is not available at SHS, but is available at most local drug stores.
+It is not available at SHS, but is available over the counter at most local pharmacies.

 Do you test for STDs?